 Yes.
 Dr. Kwolek offers routine, comprehensive skin cancer screenings.
 She visually inspects you from head to toe to determine if any of the moles or spots on your skin, or any dark streaks in your nail beds, are potential signs of cancer.

 Most people need yearly skin examinations to screen for melanoma and other skin cancers.
 People with numerous moles or a family history of melanoma should be carefully monitored with more frequent full skin examinations.
 It’s important to watch for any change in color, size, or shape of existing moles.
 Dysplastic moles, which are atypical in appearance, may be a sign of melanoma.
-Moles may be removed because they are clinically worrisome.
+Moles may be treated because they are clinically worrisome.

 Skin cancer, which is the most common form of cancer in the United States, is usually treatable when detected early.
 Basal cell carcinoma and squamous cell carcinoma are the most common, and treatable, forms of skin cancer.
 Although melanoma is less common, it’s more dangerous because it can spread to your lymph nodes and internal organs.
 Melanoma spots are usually characterized by asymmetry, irregular borders, uneven color, or large diameter.